momo182/ssup/README.md

 Super Stack Up is a simple deployment tool that performs given set of commands on multiple hosts in parallel.
 It reads Supfile, a YAML configuration file, which defines networks (groups of hosts), commands and targets.

+WARNING, SSUP NEEDS `rclone` BINARY IN $PATH AND PROGRAM WILL BAIL IF `rclone` IS MISSING.

+> yes, we could use `scp` to rely only on ssh, but rclone transfers are much faster,
+> especially if you iteratively developing smth that needs to copy files to remote machine,
+> as `rclone` just like `rsync` will segment destionation file and for files that already
+> exist on remote (and have the same hash) it will skip the copy part.
+> scp would just blind copy the file over and over

 Extensions to original sup
 =========